C-65

 Notice of Occurrence Filed

-An employee files a notice of a workplace harassment or violence occurrence with the employer.
+An employee files a notice of a workplace harassment or violence occurrence.
 This formally triggers the C-65 resolution process under the Canada Labour Code.

 Regulatory Trigger